MicrosoftDocs/VBA-Docs/api/Visio.Shape.GetCustomPropertiesLinkedToData.md

 Knowing how shapes are linked to data can help prevent conflicts and broken links when you refresh the data in one or more data recordsets.

+> [!NOTE]
- **Note**  In some previous versions of Visio, shape data were called custom properties.
+> In some previous versions of Visio, shape data were called custom properties.

 ## Example